bbc/bbc-ugc-load-test/README.md

 # Get simulation files
 ./ltclt.py prepare

+# Used to tell the dashboard test has completed
+./ltctl.py completemonitoring

+# Used to tell the dashboard not to display test information
+./ltctl.py turnoffmonitoring

 # Create restricted bandwidth:
 # maxbandwidth: The maximum bandwidth
 # bandwidthclass: The bandwidth which will be used by the test